hueyyeng/simple-react-lightbox/README.md

     <div className="MyComponent">
       <SRLWrapper>
         // This will be your content with the images.
 It can be anything.
-        Content defined by yourself, content fetchted from an API, data from a graphQL query... anything :)
+        Content defined by yourself, content fetched from an API, data from a graphQL query... anything :)
       </SRLWrapper>
     </div>